InsightsInsight - Coronavirus, Employment & HR - UPDATED: March 15, 2021 9:35 am

-However, in light of the third national lockdown, the Government will continue to pay employees 80% of their salary for hours not worked up to the maximum of £2,500 until the end of April 2021.
-Retail, hospitality and leisure businesses as the hardest hit sectors will be able to claim a one-off top up grant of up to £9,000 per property.
-The Treasury Direction confirms that “any business which is legally required to close, and which cannot operate effectively remotely, is eligible for a grant”.
+However, in light of the third national lockdown, the Government continued to pay employees 80% of their salary for hours not worked up to the maximum of £2,500 until the end of April 2021, which has now been extended until the end of June 2021.

 The Treasury Direction confirms that claims may only be submitted under the CJRS in respect of an employee “whose employment activities have been adversely affected by the coronavirus and coronavirus disease or the measure taken to prevent or limit its further transmission”.